yanbe/esp32-ota-server/README.md

 You have to add small portion of code to integrate OTA capability to your project.

-OTA server requires to start after ESP joined to wifi netowrk.
+OTA server have to started after ESP32 joined to WiFi network.
 So you have to implement event handler (if not yet) and then emit `CONNECTED_BIT` event which `ota_server_task` waits for.